- To request guidance from a nurse, call 1700

 Antibiotics, strong painkillers, sedatives, or sleeping pills can only be renewed during a medical consultation.

-Reusable Prescriptions:
+Reusable Prescriptions

 To save time and effort, the use of reusable prescriptions is recommended for regularly used medications.
 These prescriptions can be valid for up to one year.
 To obtain a multi-use prescription, you must first attend a consultation with your family doctor.

 If you have had sexual contact with someone you do not know well or do not trust, you can visit a doctor to check if you have contracted a sexually transmitted infection.
 Most of those who become infected show no symptoms, but symptoms can also appear briefly and then disappear.
-However, the infection persists.
+However, the infection may persist.

 If you experience symptoms that may indicate a sexually transmitted infection, you should seek medical attention immediately.